htso/Metalearning-MAML/README.md

 ### Reproduction Methodology
-To reproduce a published result, it's not enough to just run the github code on the same datasets that the authors have investigated.
+To reproduce a published result, it's not enough to just run the code on the same datasets that the authors have investigated.
 An algorithm must be judged on an out-of-sample basis, ie. it must demonstrate its ability to generalize.

 Standard modeling procedure in machine learning requires that a test data set be kept in isolation from the training and validation set.
 After model building is completed, it is evaluated on the final model to come up with a measure of its generalization capability.